kyma-project/test-infra/cmd/image-builder/image-builder.md

 ## Image Signing

-Image Builder supports signing images with the signify service.
-Image signing allows verification that the image comes from a trusted repository and has not been altered in the meantime.
+Image Builder supports signing images with the Signify service, ensuring that images come from trusted repositories and have not been altered.

 You can enable every supported signing service on repository and global levels.

 See the following example of sign services configuration in the `config.yaml` file: